2021 Policies and Documents

-While we have our sights firmly set on a successful summer in 2021, we know there are some hurdles to clear before we get there.
-Camp Up with people will undoubtedly look different in 2021—and that’s okay!
+Camp Up with People will undoubtedly look different in 2021—and that’s okay!
 Our traditions, programs, and camp spirit can still continue even if it does not look like our previous summers.
 We have our sights firmly set on summer 2021 and we are that much closer to it now that we can finally present our COVID resources which include:

 Our program planning is impacted by a variety of external resources, including:

 - The Virginia Governor’s office, which has begun updating guidelines to allow summer camps to run if Virginia is in the appropriate phase.

 - The American Camp Association, which has created a field guide for best practices within the summer camp industry.

 - The Center for Disease Control, whose guidelines we have been following and will continue to adhere to this summer.

 - The World Health Organization, which provide guidelines and updates as they pertain to the international community.

 With the Virginia Governor’s support, the ACA resources available to us, and continued adherence to CDC and WHO guidelines, we feel confident in our ability to offer a safe and exciting program for the 2021 summer season.
 Following months of thoughtful planning and collaboration we are proud to share our plans for operation this summer.
 We ask all currently enrolled and potential families to review the Action Plan thoroughly to best understand the protocols we are executing that allow us to run a safe and responsible summer camp program.
 Please note, should any relevant guidelines change from the ACA, CDC, or The Virginia Department of Health, we will update our Action Plan as needed.

 This information is current as of April 22, 2021.